Adam from Tampa is skeptical about working with a financial advisor and wants to know how to invest on his own.

 Before you dive headfirst into the world of investing by yourself, please consider looking at a different type of financial advisor first.
 It sounds like you have been suspicious, burned and otherwise uncomfortable with the investment advisors you’ve met with so far.

 Fee-only certified financial planners are a bit different from other financial advisors.
 They have signed a fiduciary oath and are legally and ethically bound to ensure your interests are put above their own.
-Additionally, they are not in the business of selling products (ie. whole life insurance) as they only receive compensation through the fee you pay them.
+Additionally, they are not in the business of selling products (ie. indexed universal life insurance) as they only receive compensation through the fee you pay them.

 Make sure to ask questions about how they are paid and how the fee structure works.
 If you don’t feel like the person you are working with has your best interest at heart, keep moving along.
 This is your life savings we’re talking about here!